eBay/tsv-utils/docs/ToolReference.md

 $ # Same thing, except the field starts and ends with the two a's.
 $ tsv-filter --regex '2:^aa[0-9]+aa$' data.tsv

-$ # Field 2 is a sequence of "word" characters with two or more embedded whitespace sequences
+$ # Field 2 is a sequence of "word" characters with two or more embedded
+$ # whitespace sequences (match against entire field)
 $ tsv-filter --regex '2:^\w+\s+(\w+\s+)+\w+$' data.tsv

 $ # Field 2 containing at least one cyrillic character.